 Brown Rot Blossom Blight

-Ornamental cherry trees (Prunus serrulata) are hardy in much of the United States, mostly in U.S. Department of Agriculture plant hardiness zones 5 to 8.
+Ornamental Japanese flowering cherry trees (Prunus serrulata) are hardy in much of the United States, mostly in U.S. Department of Agriculture plant hardiness zones 5 through 8.
 However, they are susceptible to a number of insect and fungal problems.
 One fungal problem is brown rot blossom blight, which causes blossoms to die prematurely.

-Most ornamental cherry trees do not bear fruit, but they bear a show of blossoms that color the spring landscape with shades of pastel pink that range from deep rose to a pinkish-white.
-Brown rot blossom blight is historically a fungal infection that strikes fruit-producing trees, including cherries.
+Most ornamental cherry trees bear few (if any) fruits, but they do produce a show of blossoms that color the spring landscape with shades of pastel pink that range from deep rose to a pinkish-white.
+Brown rot blossom blight historically is a fungal infection that strikes fruit-producing trees, including cherries.

 More recently, however, brown rot has been affecting the blossoms of ornamental cherry trees.
 Wet weather encourages it.
 Powdery, brownish-gray spores appear on flowers.
 If the blossoms don't drop off the tree, the spores spread by dropping into the twigs, causing cankers.
 This encourages more spore growth.